rk0802p/Stock_Market_Agent/readme.md

-# Stock Market Analysis Tool
+# Stock Market Analysis Agent

-A comprehensive stock market analysis tool that combines traditional technical analysis with AI-powered insights.
+A comprehensive stock market agent that combines traditional technical analysis with AI-powered insights.
 The tool features a Streamlit web interface for interactive visualization and analysis.

 ## Features